bubu1994/battle_snake/README.md

-minimalist game of snake 1v1 with some flaws
+Minimalist game of snake 1v1 made with the minilibx of 42.

 For linux and (maybe) macOS